nilsberglund-orleans/YouTube-simulations/README.md

-### Tool to create videos of particles of waves in different 2D domains.
+### Tool to create videos of particles or waves in different 2D domains.

 Created by **Nils Berglund** and optimized by **Marco Mancini**